Alkaptonuria is a lifelong condition, but there are many ways to help manage your symptoms.

-Dark stains in a baby’s diaper are one of the earliest signs of alkaptonuria.
+Dark stains on a baby’s diaper are one of the earliest signs of alkaptonuria.
 There are few other symptoms during childhood.
-However, the pigment continues to accumulate in the body over time.
+Symptoms become more obvious as you age.

 - kidney stones and prostate stones

 Alkaptonuria can also lead to heart problems.
-Homogentisic acid can cause calcification of your heart valves.
-This may keep them from closing properly, resulting in aortic and mitral valve disorders.
+The buildup of homogentisic acid causes your heart valves to harden.
+This can keep them from closing properly, resulting in aortic and mitral valve disorders.

-- tearing of the Achilles tendon
+- tearing of your Achilles tendon

-- calcification of the coronary arteries
+- hardening of your coronary arteries

 - kidney and prostate stones